 Yes, dental implants can be used to replace a single tooth, multiple teeth or to support a bridge, eliminating the need for a denture.
 The cost is usually greater, but the implants and bridges more closely resemble the feel of natural teeth.
 Dental implants are becoming the alternative to dentures but not everyone is a strong candidate for the procedure.

-Come into Lakeview Dentistry and we would be happy to discuss your treatment options available to you, provide you with the pros and cons of each procedure and assist you with a payment plan that fits your budget.
+Come into Lakeview Dentistry and we would be happy to discuss your treatment options available to you, provide you with the pros and cons of each procedure and assist you with a dental care plan that fits your budget.